manyfold3d/manyfold/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability in Manyfold, please email [security@manyfold.app](mailto:security@manyfold.app) to let us know confidentially, so that we can decide when to disclose the vulnerability, at which point it will be logged in our GitHub issue tracker.
+If you find a security vulnerability in Manyfold, please fill in the [vulnerability reporting form](https://github.com/manyfold3d/manyfold/security/advisories/new), or email [security@manyfold.app](mailto:security@manyfold.app) to let us know confidentially.

+We will publicise and credit all security advisories and issues when safe to do so.